dimilidi/Number_Guessing_Game/README.md

 ## Acknowledgments

-I would like to express my sincere gratitude to the following individuals, institutions and sources who have played a significant role in the development of this app:
+Huge thanks to:
-- [Random code](https://www.youtube.com/watch?v=F8ahBtXkQzU): Thank you for helping me to export my JavaFK project into an executable jar file with IntelliJ.
+- [Random code](https://www.youtube.com/watch?v=F8ahBtXkQzU): Thank you for helping me to export my JavaFK project into an executable jar file with IntelliJ
-- [SoftUni](https://softuni.bg/): I appreciate the idea and the initial motivation you gave me with the Java console game "Guess A Number"
+- [SoftUni](https://softuni.bg/): I appreciate the ideas and the initial motivation you gave me with the Java console game "Guess A Number"